Ka Hale Moi

 No analysis available

-Pool is strongly confirmed across the listings.
-At least 10+ remarks explicitly mention a shared pool, including phrases like "swimming pool are provided for the exclusive use of residents and their guests," "the building includes a pool for residents," "resort-style pool," and "Salt Water Pool on Property."
-This is consistent with the current MLS amenities being checked on 20/20 listings, so there is no sign of a copy-paste error or change removing the feature.
+Pool is strongly confirmed for Ka Hale Moi.
+At least 10+ listings explicitly mention a shared pool or swimming swimming pool, including phrases like 'great pool,' 'A recreation deck and swimming pool are provided for the exclusive use of residents and their guests,' 'The building includes a pool for residents,' and 'Salt Water Pool on Property.'
+The evidence is consistent across multiple listings and agents, so this does not appear to be a copy-paste error.

 No analysis available